Burning 900 Foot Train Trestle Collapses

 Spoken by a volunteer fireman on the scene!

-The Harmony Ridge Bridge provided a spectacular display of burning creosote-soaked trestles!
+The Harmony Ridge Testle provided a spectacular display of burning creosote-soaked trestles!

 Amazingly, the rails fall in one continuous rope like sequence!